ipastusi/truststore-maven-plugin/README.md

 </plugin>
 ```

-## Note on using user properties
+## Downloading certificates

+When downloading certificates at runtime from servers, standard Java PKI rules apply:

+- Default truststore is used
+- No keystore is used

+If you want, you can override default truststore with `javax.net.ssl.trustStore` and `javax.net.ssl.trustStorePassword`.
+However, you may prefer to set `trustAllCertificates` to `true` instead.

+If you want, you can define a keystore to use with `javax.net.ssl.keyStore` and `javax.net.ssl.keyStorePassword`.
+This
+may be required to download the certificates if the server is configured to require client authentication and terminate
+TLS handshake if the client doesn't provide an acceptable certificate.

+## Loading certificates from existing truststores

+There may be reasons for you to pass a list of source truststores with a user property rather than define it
+using `<truststores>...</truststores>` in `<configuration>...</configuration>` section as documented above.
+There is no
-There is one caveat regarding the use of `truststore.truststores` property.
-There is no documented way to pass a list of
-complex objects to a Maven plugin other than using `<configuration>...</configuration>` section.
-In order to be able to
+documented way to pass a list of complex objects to a Maven plugin as a user property.
+In order to be able to pass them
-pass them as a property, either on command line or using `<properties>...</properties>` section in your **pom.xml**, a
+as a property, either on command line or using `<properties>...</properties>` section in your **pom.xml**, a custom
-custom solution has been implemented.
-You can specify value of `truststore.truststores` property using the following
+solution has been implemented.
+You can specify value of `truststore.truststores` property using the following syntax:
-syntax:

 ```
 [file=truststores/truststore-1.p12,password=changeit],[file=truststores/truststore-2.jks,password=topsecret]